thaerkh/vim-workspace/README.md

 let g:workspace_autosave_untrailspaces = 1
 ```
 #### Omni Completion
-Vim's omni completion is enabled by default, and any orphaned preview windows will automatically close when resuming typing or leaving insert mode.
+Vim's omni completion is enabled by default, and any orphaned preview windows will automatically close when leaving insert mode.

 # Installation
 This plugin requires Vim 8.0, follows the standard runtime path structure, and can be installed with a variety of plugin managers.